Introduction to String Theory: Type II Superstring

 Therefore $\chi_{\alpha}$ in $d=10$ can be written as $(\chi_{\alpha}^{I},\, \chi_{\dot{\alpha}}^{\bar{I}})$, which are massless fermions in the fundamental and the anti-fundamental representations of $SU(4)$.
 They are called \textit{gluinos} (or \textit{gauginos}).\\

-What we found is that in the case of $N$ $D(3)$-branes in type IIB there is an effective theory for the fields
+What we found is that in the case of $N$ $D(3)$-branes in type IIB there is an effective theory for the fields \begingroup\allowdisplaybreaks

-which form the vector multiplet for the $\mathcal{N}=4$ super Yang-Mills theory.
+\endgroup which form the vector multiplet for the $\mathcal{N}=4$ super Yang-Mills theory.
 The related action is

-where the term $\left[\lambda_i,\lambda_j\right]\left[\lambda^i,\lambda^j\right]$ shows a quartic potential structure for the $\lambda$ field, while the $\gamma$ coefficients are the structure constants of $SO(6)$.
-Every term of this action can be computed through open strings amplitude in the $N$ $D(3)$-branes system.\\ Since there is no dimensional parameter inside $S^{\text{ SYM}}_{\mathcal{N}=4}$, there is a conformal invariance at the classical level.
+where the term $\left[\lambda_i,\lambda_j\right]\left[\lambda^i,\lambda^j\right]$ shows a quartic potential structure for the $\lambda$ field, while the $\gamma$ coefficients are the gamma-matrices of $SO(6)$.
+Every term of this action can be obtained by computing open strings amplitudes in the $N$ $D(3)$-branes system, as we sketched in the bosonic string example.\\ Since there is no dimensional parameter inside $S^{\text{ SYM}}_{\mathcal{N}=4}$, there is a conformal invariance at the classical level.
 Moreover, the $\beta$ function of this theory vanishes, which means that it also has a superconformal invariance at the quantum level.